 However, if the non-filing party to a divorce wishes to stay married, the filing party must prove that his or her hands are cleaner than the non-filing spouse and must establish adequate grounds for divorce.
 The Grounds for Divorce in Korea are noted below.
 The family courts, in Korea, have strictly interpreted the grounds for divorce.

 In most cases of foreigners divorcing, it is advisable to find a proactive Korean Divorce Lawyer.
-The reality is that few divorce lawyers in Korea are proactive and experienced English-speaking divorce lawyers.
-The English language capability coupled with experience, often, becomes and issue in finding adequate English-speaking Korean divorce lawyers for foreigners in Korea.
+The reality is that few divorce lawyers in Korea are proactive and few are experienced with divorce among foreigners.
+The English language capability coupled with experience, often, becomes an issue in finding adequate English-speaking Korean divorce lawyers for foreigners in Korea.

 Grounds for Divorce in Korea